You are currently viewing Isotonix Lawsuit

 Pyramid Schemes Allegation

 2017 was very challenging for Market America.
 They have also faced allegations of pyramid schemes.
-In 2017, a lawsuit was filed against the company, claiming it illegally operated a pyramid scheme.
+In 2017, a lawsuit was filed against the company, alleging it operated an illegal pyramid scheme.
 Its business model focused more on recruiting new distributors than on selling products to consumers, the lawsuit claimed.
-Another lawsuit was filed in 2019 against this company, also with accusations of operating an unlicensed pyramid system.
+Another lawsuit was filed in 2019 against the company, also alleging that it operated an unlicensed pyramid scheme.

 Trademark Infringement Lawsuit